-Recommendation: We recommend that District maintain appropriate records for nonemployees for FY23 and will revise contracts to include required information as prescribed by the Fair Labor Standards Act for
+The District's will revise contracts to include required information as prescribed by the Fair Labor Standards Act for FY24.

-Views of Responsible Officials and Planned Corrective

-Actions: The District's has implemented time sheets for non-exempt

-FY24.

-Tri-County Interlocal Co-Op, School District K001 Carter County, Oklahoma Summary of Prior Year Findings For the Year Ended June 30, 2022

-2021-001 Financial Reporting

-Condition: The District does not have a financial reporting system in place to ensure that all financial information is disclosed in the appropriate accounting period and in accordance with the regulatory basis of accounting and State Department of Education guidelines.
+Tri-County Interlocal Co-Op, School District K001 Carter County, Oklahoma Summary of Prior Year Findings For the Year Ended June 30, 2023 2022-001 Financial Reporting Condition: The District does not have a financial reporting system in place to ensure that all financial information is disclosed in the appropriate accounting period and in accordance with the regulatory basis of accounting and State Department of Education guidelines.
 Recommendation: The auditor recommended that the District evaluate the costs of providing for the additional assistance needed for the year-end financial reporting process to determine it is in accordance with accounting and regulatory requirements.

-Current Status: Condition still exists.
-See 2022-001

-Non-Exempt Employee Recordkeeping of Fair Labor Standards Act

-Condition: The District does not have proper support for the non-exempt employees in compliance with Fair Labor Standards Act.
+Current Status: Condition has been resolved.
+2022-002 Non-Exempt Employee Recordkeeping of Fair Labor Standards Act Condition: The District does not have proper support for the non-exempt employees in compliance with Fair Labor Standards Act.
 Recommendation: The auditor recommended that District maintain appropriate records for non-exempt employees.
 The auditor also recommend that the District update contracts for non-exempt employees to include hourly rate, contracts days and hour per day.
 Current Status: Condition still exists.
-See 2022-002
+See 2023-002

-Tri-County Interlocal Co-Op, School District K001 Carter County, Oklahoma Statement of Statutory Fidelity, and Honesty Bonds (unaudited) For the Year Ended June 30, 2022
+Tri-County Interlocal Co-Op, School District K001 Carter County, Oklahoma Statement of Statutory Fidelity, and Honesty Bonds (unaudited) For the Year Ended June 30, 2023

-The District has a blanket bond with Western Surety Company, bond number 6143398, for the penal sum of \$100,0000 for Superintendent, \$50,000 Treasurer and \$1,000 for Encumbrance Clerk and Minutes Clerk for the term August 8, 2021 to August 8, 2022.
+The District has a blanket bond with Western Surety Company, bond number 6143398, for the penal sum of \$100,0000 for Superintendent, \$50,000 Treasurer and \$1,000 for Encumbrance Clerk and Minutes Clerk for the term August 8, 2022 to August 8, 2023.

-Schedule of Accountant's Professional Liability Insurance Affidavit (unaudited) For the Year Ended June 30, 2022
+Tri-County Interlocal Co-Op, School District K00I Carter County, Oklahoma Schedule of Accountant's Professional Liability Insurance Affidavit (unaudited) For the Year Ended June 30, 2023 State of Oklahoma)) ss